-The light will come on when the ignition switch is first turned on and remain on approximately 15 seconds as a bulb check.
+The light will come on when the ignition switch is first turned on and remain on briefly as a bulb check.
 This is normal.
 If the light does not come on during starting, have the system checked by an authorized dealer.